sensu/sensu-puppet/README.md

 ### Upgrade note

-Sensu v2 is a rewrite of Sensu and no longer depends on redis and rabbitmq.
-Version 3 of this module supports Sensu v2.
+Sensu Go 5.x is a rewrite of Sensu and no longer depends on redis and rabbitmq.
+Version 3 of this module supports Sensu Go 5.x.

 ## Setup